tumaer/SciML/lecture/linear.md

 $$\omega^{(i)}=\exp{\left(-\frac{\left(x^{(i)}-\tilde{x}\right)^{2}}{2 \tau^{2}}\right)},$$ (lwr_weights)

 with $\tau$ being a hyperparameter.
-This approach naturally gives more weight to new datapoints.
+This approach naturally gives more weight to new data points.
 Hence making $\vartheta$ crucially depend on $\tilde{x}$, and making it more non-parametric.

 ## Classification & Logistic Regression